Programs in Clinical Research

 Director, MS in Clinical Research; Professor, Department of Biostatistics

 Stacey Hess Pino, MS, MS

-Assistant Director, MS in Clinical Research; Director, Graduate Certificate Programs in Clinical Research; Instructor, Department of Medical Sciences & Education
+Assistant Director, MS in Clinical Research; Director, Online Graduate Certificate Program in Clinical Research; Assistant Professor, Department of Medical Sciences & Education